son-lam-nguyen/Tiwi-Language-App/README.md

 1\.
-Clone the repo using SourceTree or Git: git clone https://hit226\_semester1\_2025-admin@bitbucket.org/hit238-tiwiapp2/hit238-tiwiapp2.bitbucket.io.git
+Clone the repo using SourceTree or Git
 2\.
 Open in Android Studio → Open an existing project → select this folder.

 Let Gradle sync and accept any SDK prompts.